 To puree: Blend with your liquid and seasonings of choice.

 For Baby-Led Weaning: Make sure they are soft to the touch!
 This dish might require a little extra cooking before you serve it.
-Cut into halves, thirds, or long strips.
-Avoid coin shaped pieces.
+Just make sure to avoid coin shaped pieces.

 6. Cranberry Jelly/Sauce